Get an Appointment with a Lawyer Now

 Gifts in Property Settlements

 When a marriage breaks down in Australia, there is an expectation that there will be a fair and equitable division of assets between the parties.
 It is generally understood that assets such as the family home will typically be sold and the proceeds divided, but the fate of other assets in the marital pool can be more uncertain.
 Gifts can be particularly problematic in property settlements.
-This area of law is governed by the Family Law Act 1975 and cases concerning division of marital assets, including gifts, are heard in federal court.
+This area of law is governed by the Family Law Act 1975 and cases concerning division of marital assets, including gifts, are heard in Federal Circuit and Family Court of Australia.
 This article examines Australian family law, including common law precedent, in relation to gifts in property settlements.

 What is a Property Settlement?

 The first step in property division is usually the identification of the former couple’s assets and liabilities.
-Assets might include bank accounts, real estate, and superannuation, and liabilities are most often mortgage and loans.
+Assets might include bank accounts, real estate, and superannuation, and liabilities are most often mortgage, loans or credit card debt.
 The assets of both spouses are considered part of the marital pool, but the division of assets is not always equal.
-A court will consider a range of factors, including the assets each person brought to the relationship, the contributions of each person during the relationship, both financial and non-financial, and the future needs of each person.
-For example, if one spouse is going to be the primary caregiver for the children, then the court may assume a lower earning capacity due to childcare responsibilities.
-Other factors that might influence the court’s decision are the person’s inability to work due to incapacity, illness or age.
+According to the Family Law Act 1975, it is necessary to consider a range of factors, including the assets each person brought to the relationship, the contributions of each person during the relationship, both financial and non-financial, and the current and future circumstances of each person.
+For example, if one spouse is going to be the primary caregiver for the children, then the Court may assume a lower earning capacity due to childcare responsibilities.
+Other factors that might influence the Court’s decision are the person’s inability to work due to incapacity, illness or age.

-Sometimes a spouse is concerned that they will receive a smaller proportion of the marital assets because they have not worked outside the home.
-However, the law does recognise that non-financial contributions such as child-care and household duties are as valuable as wages in terms of contribution to a household economy.
+Sometimes a spouse is concerned that they will receive a smaller proportion of the marital assets because during the relationship they have not worked outside the home.
+However, the law does recognise that non-financial contributions such as child-care and household duties are as valuable as wages in terms of contribution to a household economy and are considered as much as contributions towards the relationship as working outside the home.

 Gifts in Property Settlements